Peace Bonds in Ontario– What You Should Know?

 Is signing a peace bond an admission of guilt?

-It is an order to keep the peace in general.
-When a person is ordered to enter into a peace bond, it reflects a finding by the Court that there was a basis for believing that the person would commit a breach of the peace.
-If the accused person agrees to enter into the peace bond, the prosecuting authority will not pursue the criminal charges and will withdraw the charge(s).
+Signing a peace bond is not an admission of guilt or a criminal conviction.
+It is an order to maintain peace in general.
+When a person is ordered to enter into a peace bond, it signifies a finding by the Court that there was a basis for believing that the person would commit a breach of the peace.
+If the accused agrees to the peace bond, the prosecuting authority will not proceed with the criminal charges and will withdraw them.

 Will a peace bond appear on my criminal record check?

-However, it will appear on a vulnerable sector record check as an “outstanding entry” and depending on the police force, it will continue to appear on the vulnerable record check even after the peace bond expires.
+A peace bond will not appear on a general criminal record check.
+However, it will show up as an “outstanding entry” on a vulnerable sector record check, and depending on the police force, it may continue to appear on the vulnerable record check even after the peace bond expires.

 Can a peace bond be used against me in future criminal proceedings?

 Prosecutors have access to any record of a peace bond and may take the peace bond into consideration should you face any future charges.
-For example, a prosecutor may be less likely to offer a peace bond a second time as a potential resolution.
+For instance, a prosecutor may be less likely to offer a peace bond a second time as a potential resolution.

-That being said, because a peace bond is not a conviction or finding of guilt, the prosecutor cannot refer to the peace bond in reference to your criminal history or record.
+However, since a peace bond is not a conviction or finding of guilt, the prosecutor cannot refer to the peace bond in reference to your criminal history or record.

 Are there any unintended consequences of entering into a peace bond?